 You want to get the best out of your Beta Monkey Apple Loops in Garageband and Logic?
 Read on.

 Need to breathe new life into your Logic Studio tracks?
 Not happy with the limited content of Apple’s Jam Packs for GarageBand?
-Beta Monkey Music offers ALL of our popular releases in Apple Loops (AIFF) format to energize your drum loops library.
-Beta Monkey has the grooves you need for Apple’s GarageBand and Logic.
+Beta Monkey Music offers all of our popular sample libraries in Apple Loops (AIFF) loop format to energize your drum loops library.
+When you’re finding Apple’s loop offerings NOT what your music needs, Beta Monkey has the grooves you want for Apple’s GarageBand and Logic.